marksherriff/uvacs-advising/bacs/declaring.md

 There are two forms to complete: the CS department form, and the College's major declaration form with DocuSign.

-# First, fill out the [CS department declaration form (June 2022 version)]({{ site.data.externallinks.bacs_declaration_form }}).
+* First, fill out the [CS department declaration form (June 2022 version)]({{ site.data.externallinks.bacs_declaration_form }}).
 When you complete that PDF form, you’ll need to save it to your computer after you enter your responses into it.
-# Second, follow the instructions below to complete the __College’s major declaration form using DocuSign.__ You will attach the CS declaration form (the PDF file you completed) when you submit the College form using DocuSign.
+* Second, follow the instructions below to complete the __College’s major declaration form using DocuSign.__ You will attach the CS declaration form (the PDF file you completed) when you submit the College form using DocuSign.

-_Notes before you declare:_
+__Before you declare:__

 * If you are not sure you meet the prerequisites, contact [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) before applying.
 * Read the [Info for New BACS Students]({{ baseurl }}/bacs/new_student_info.html) page.
 Check that out at some point, please, as it answers many questions.